NaufalMuh11/segd-shifter/README.md

 ### Option 1: Standalone Executable (Recommended)
 No Python installation or programming experience is required.

-1. Navigate to the **Releases** section of this repository (or download the source code as a ZIP archive).
+1. Navigate to the [Releases](https://github.com/NaufalMuh11/segd-shifter/releases) section of this repository.
-2. Extract the archive and locate the `dist/batch_convert.exe` binary.
+2. Download the `segd-shifter.exe` binary directly from the **Assets** section (or download the ZIP if provided).
-3. The executable is ready to use immediately on any Windows environment.
+3. The executable is ready to use immediately on any Windows environment—no extraction or installation needed!

 ### Option 2: Source Code (For Developers)
 To run the source code or build the executable manually: